bhavay1998/sql_ecomm_analytics/README.md

 The project assumes the role of a `eCommerce database analyst` for a <mark>newly launched eCommerce startup</mark> named `Maven Fuzzy Factory`.
 The project's primary focus is not only to develop advanced SQL queries, but to thoroughly emphasise the `business logic` behind it.

 ## About the Database
 The project is based on a highly comprehensive eCommerce database built from scratch by [John Pauler](https://www.linkedin.com/in/johnpauler/), member of the [Maven Analytics](https://mavenanalytics.io/) team.
 Instead of working on random samples of data, the database is designed to <mark>closely mimic real-word databases specific to eCommerce startups</mark> and internet retailers that heavily rely on online stores to generate sales.
+The database is created using [create_mavenfuzzyfactory_db.sql](https://github.com/bhavay1998/sql_ecomm_analytics/blob/main/create_mavenfuzzyfactory_db.sql) file.

 ## Objective
 The aim of the project is to help the management (i.e. CEO, Marketing Director and Website Manager) grow the business and understand how to improve performance.
 Analysis is performed to optimize the business’ marketing channels, website, and product portfolio.
 All analyses are performed by querying the eCommerce database using MySQL Workbench.
 The project is intended to perform BI analysis by querying the database, instead of focusing on data building and maintenance.

 ## Database Schema
 The schema is stored in the project repository.
 It can also be visited with the link: <u> https://github.com/bhavay1998/Web_Analytics/blob/main/Schema.pdf </u>